josephtownshend/CV/README.md

 <p align="center">• Worked on 30+ projects ranging from a notes app to a Facebook clone <br>
           • Designed and built a programming language in 2 weeks <br>
           • Consistently learnt new tech on the fly and under pressure, including Rails, JQuery & Python<br>
-          • Established excellent programming practices such as TDD and pairing   <br>
+          • Established excellent programming practices such as TDD and pairing<br>
-          • Became a skillful user of GitHub - READMEs, merges, pull requests & semantic commits.</p>
+          • Became a skillful user of GitHub - READMEs, merges, pull requests & semantic commits</p>

 **<p align="center"><a href="https://www.rca.ac.uk/" target="blank">The Royal College of Art</a>**<br>MA Visual Communication (**Distinction**)<br>2014 –– 2016</p>
   <p align="center">• Lectured as part of 'Reseach, Design, Publish' Symposium<br>